kgateway-dev/kgateway/devel/testing/nightly-tests.md

 # Nightly Tests

 Tests are also run on a schedule via a [GitHub action](/.github/workflows/nightly-tests.yaml).

+## Kubernetes End-to-End Tests
-The nightly tests use the latest release - specified with the RELEASED_VERSION environment variable.
+Our [kube-e2e-tests](kube-e2e-tests.md) are run using the earlier and latest supported k8s versions.
+These tests use the latest release - specified with the `RELEASED_VERSION` environment variable.

+## Performance Tests
+See [performance-tests](performance-tests.md) for more details about performance tests